deepesdl/cube-gen/Ocean/README.md

 1) The Particulate Organic Carbon (POC) Data Cube at 4 km and
 2) the Oceanic Export Production, Phytoplankton Carbon and Primary Production Data Cube at 9 km.

-The total storage required for the generation of this cube is 490 Gb.
+The total storage required for the generation of these cube is 490 GB.

 ## Cubes generation process